Japan in February: Weather, Festivals, and Travel Tips

 Setsubun is a traditional festival that marks the beginning of spring in Japan.

-The festival is celebrated on February 3rd every year and involves throwing roasted soybeans to drive away bad spirits.
+The festival is celebrated on February 3rd yearly and involves throwing roasted soybeans to drive away bad spirits.

-People also eat a special type of sushi roll called ehomaki while facing the lucky direction of the year.
+People also eat a special sushi roll called ehomaki while facing the year’s lucky direction.

-Setsubun festivals are held in many temples and shrines across Japan and you too can throw soybeans if you want to get involved.
+Setsubun festivals are held in many temples and shrines across Japan, and you can throw soybeans at them if you want to get involved.

 Kitano Tenmangu

-This is a famous shrine in Kyoto that is dedicated to the god of learning, Sugawara Michizane.
+This famous shrine in Kyoto is dedicated to the god of learning, Sugawara Michizane.

 Kitano Tenmangu